vzool/docs/api/reference.md

 ### Roles

-These endpoints are used for creating, updating, or deleting roles.
+These endpoints are used for creating, reading, updating, or deleting roles.

 #### Get Roles